 At the age of eight, my family and I moved to the United Kingdom.
 This was the start of our eight-year journey in an English-speaking land — my father was pursuing his higher education while the rest of us five siblings (all girls) and mother (homemaker) began to carve* our life in the multicultural city of Manchester.

 We settled in a small, fully furnished, red-brick terrace house.
 The house kept us happy and warm even in freezing temperatures.
 Over the years, Mama cheered the house up with her fabulous cooking and baking.
 We also welcomed two more siblings and two white British cats into our home.
-(The picture above is our home in Manchester after I was lucky enought to go back and visit in 2016!)
+(The picture above is our home in Manchester after I was lucky enough to go back and visit in 2016!)

 There I was seated at the girls’ table, tiny and shy.
 Everybody was big-boned and a head taller than me.
 I could barely speak a word of English.
 I had watched English cartoons and had English-speaking neighbours back in Malaysia, but I rarely used English at home.